ShushannaKarapetyan/shopping-mall/README.md

 There is also login functionality ("/api/login") to protect some endpoints.

 - Categories should consist of a title and description fields.
-- You don’t need to create a CRUD for categories, so you may just fill this table with some test data manually.
+- We just fill categories table with some test data manually.
 - Products consist of a title, description, SKU, and price fields.
 - SKU is an alphanumeric identification of the product in the catalog, it is unique and has exactly 8 characters.